varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	response which created the object.
 If the object has not been modified based on that comparison, a 304 is sent.

-resp.reason

-	Type: STRING

-	Readable from: vcl_deliver, vcl_synth

-	Writable from: vcl_deliver, vcl_synth

-	The HTTP status message that will be returned.

-resp.http.*

-	Type: HEADER

-	Readable from: vcl_deliver, vcl_synth

-	Writable from: vcl_deliver, vcl_synth

-	Unsetable from: vcl_deliver, vcl_synth

-	The HTTP headers that will be returned.

-	See ``req.http.*`` for general notes.

-resp.do_esi	``VCL >= 4.1``

-	Type: BOOL

-	Readable from: vcl_deliver, vcl_synth

-	Writable from: vcl_deliver, vcl_synth

-	Default: obj.can_esi

-	This can be used to selectively disable ESI processing, even though ESI parsing happened during fetch (see beresp.do_esi).
-	This is useful when Varnish caches peer with each other.

-	It is a VCL error to use resp.do_esi after setting resp.filters.

-resp.is_streaming

-	Type: BOOL

-	Readable from: vcl_deliver, vcl_synth

-	Returns true when the response will be streamed while being fetched from the backend.

-resp.filters

-	Type: STRING

-	Readable from: vcl_deliver, vcl_synth

-	Writable from: vcl_deliver, vcl_synth

-	List of VDP filters the resp.body will be pushed through.

-	Before resp.filters is set, the value read will be the default filter list as determined by varnish based on resp.do_esi and request headers.

-	After resp.filters is set, changing any of the conditions which otherwise determine the filter selection will have no effiect.
-Using resp.do_esi is an error once resp.filters is set.

 resp.time